-One of the main reasons I enjoyed the recent Micro Men drama so much was that it featured all three computers (other than PCs) which I have owned in my life.
+One of the main reasons I enjoyed the Micro Men drama so much was that it featured all three computers (other than PCs) which I have owned in my life.
 And by owned I mean “had access to in my home as a child”.
-Over the next couple of weeks I’ll be looking back at what, amazingly, was considered cutting edge technology of the time.

-The first such machine is the ZX81, Sinclair’s second home machine.
-Today that gives me a lack of retro kudos because I didn’t have the original ZX80 model.
-But at the time, it meant I had a better machine than my friend Gavin, and even when you are eight years old, that’s what really matters.
+The first such machine is the ZX81, Sinclair’s second home machine, which turned 36 today.
+Even though I didn’t get the original ZX80 model, owning the ZX81 meant I had a better machine than my friend Gavin, and even when you are eight years old, that’s what really matters.

 If somebody produced a full-blown computer with the dimensions of a ZX81 today, they’d be lauded as having produced the ultimate netbook: it was roughly the size of a thin hardback book.
 However, once you compare its powers to that of a modern smartphone, its compactness loses its attractiveness.